 By Meng Yong, China

 One time, a correctional officer took me to their office.
 I saw more than a dozen people staring at me with peculiar looks.
-One of them held a video camera in front of me to my left, while another walked up to me with a microphone, asking: “Why do you believe in Almighty God?”
+One of them held a video camera in front of me to my left, while another walked up to me with a microphone, asking: “Why do you believe in?”
 That was when I realized that this was a media interview, so I answered with proud humility: “Since I was little, I have often been subject to people’s bullying and cold shoulders, and I’ve seen people mutually deceive and take advantage of each other.
 I felt that this society was too dark, too perilous; people were living empty and helpless lives, with nothing to look forward to and with no life goals.
 Later, when someone preached the gospel of Almighty God to me, I started believing in it.
 After believing in Almighty God, I have felt other believers treat me like family.
-No one in The Church of Almighty God plots against me.
+No one in plots against me.
 Everyone is mutually understanding and caring.
 They look after each other, and are not afraid to speak what’s on their minds.
 In Almighty God’s word I have found the purpose and value of life.
 I think believing in God is pretty good.”
 The reporter then asked: “Do you know why you are here?”
-I responded: “Since believing in Almighty God, I have cared less about worldly name and benefits, and I feel that these things are empty and meaningless.
-Only if I can be a good person and take the right path can I live in a righteous way.
-My heart is turning more and more toward kindness, and I am more and more willing to be a good person.
-Seeing how Almighty God’s word can truly change people and lead people to take the right path, I thought that if all of mankind can believe in God, then our country would be much more orderly and the crime rate would drop.
+I responded: “Since believing in Almighty God, I saw that God’s word can truly save and cleanse people and lead them to take the right path in life.
 Hence, I decided to tell this good news to other people, but I never knew that such a good deed would be banned in China.
 And so I was arrested and brought here.”
 The reporter saw that my responses were not advantageous toward them, so he immediately stopped the interview and left.
 At that moment, the deputy head of the National Security Brigade was so furious that he kept stomping his feet.
-He stared at me viciously, gnashing his teeth and whispering: “You just wait and see!”
+He stared at me viciously, gnashed his teeth and said: “You just wait and see!”
 But I was not at all afraid of his threats or intimidation.
 Conversely, I felt deeply honored to have been able to bear witness to God on such an occasion, and moreover I gave glory to God for the exaltation of God’s name and the defeat of Satan.